ethannicholas/Frost/docs/overview.md

     (x:Int, y:Int) => x + y

-If the type of the lambda is implied by its context (for instance, passing it to a method which expects a particular function type), you may omit the types:
+If the type of the lambda is implied by its context (for instance, when passing it to a method which expects a particular function type), you may omit the types:

     x => x.abs()